vadaysakiv/vadaysakiv/README.md

 🌍 Available for consulting projects in India, Singapore.
 ⚖️ All engagements strictly comply with Singaporean law and corporate guidelines.
-📧 For inquiries, please contact me through CrowdStrike email
+📧 For inquiries, please contact me through CrowdStrike